Rakesh Jhunjhunwala's Price-to-Growth Ratio: Merging Fundamentals & Tech

 Understanding the Basics of Price-to-Growth Ratio

 The P/G Ratio is calculated by dividing the P/E ratio by the growth rate for a given company.
-It shows the relationship of the price of a company's stock to that company's growth.
+It shows the relationship of the price of a company's stock to its growth.
 A P/G ratio of less than 1.0 means that the stock is underpriced—that the stock market has not reacted to its growth.

 How It Differs from Other Valuation Metrics